darrenjw/logreg/DraftPosts/Part3Met.md

 ```
 Note that Scala's static typing does not prevent us from defining a function that is *polymorphic* in the type of the chain state, which we here call `S`.
 Also note that we are adopting a pragmatic approach to random number generation, exploiting the fact that Scala is not a *pure* functional language, using a mutable generator, and omitting to capture the non-determinism of the `rprop` function (and the returned kernel) in its type signature.
 In Scala this is a choice, and we could adopt a purer approach if preferred.
 We'll see what such an approach will look like in Haskell, coming up next.

 Now that we have the kernel, we don't need to write an explicit runner function since Scala has good support for streaming data.
-There are many more-or-less sophisiticated ways that we can work with data streams in Scala, and the choice depends partly on how pure one is being about tracking effects (such as non-determinism), but here I'll just use the simple `LazyList` from the standard library for unfolding the kernel into an *infinite* MCMC chain before thinning and truncating appropriately.
+There are many more-or-less sophisticated ways that we can work with data streams in Scala, and the choice depends partly on how pure one is being about tracking effects (such as non-determinism), but here I'll just use the simple `LazyList` from the standard library for unfolding the kernel into an *infinite* MCMC chain before thinning and truncating appropriately.
 ```scala
   val pre = DenseVector(10.0,1.0,1.0,1.0,1.0,1.0,5.0,1.0)
   def rprop(beta: DVD): DVD = beta + pre *:* (DenseVector(Gaussian(0.0,0.02).sample(p).toArray))